By Tom DeLorey …..

 Things have been fairly calm since 1982, the only set of note being the 1990 set struck without a mint mark on the cent.
-This repeated an error which occurred in 1968, 1970, 1975 and 1983 on the Dime and in 1971 on the Five Cents, an engraving error supposedly prevented from ever happening again after 1983 by the Mint mark being added to the hubs used to make Proof dies.
+This repeated an error that occurred in 1968, 1970, 1975, and 1983 on the Dime, and in 1971 on the Five Cents, an engraving error supposedly prevented from ever happening again after 1983 by the Mint mark being added to the hubs used to make Proof dies.
 Nobody has ever explained how this omission occurred.

 The S-less Cents were even packaged in two different kinds of sets, the regular issue set and the Prestige set which also included a silver Eisenhower’s 100th birthday commemorative.
 Prestige sets combining regular issue designs with commemorative designs had been invented in 1983 as an additional outlet for the 1984 Olympic silver Dollars, and they have issued in each year since where there were commemorative Half Dollars and/or Silver Dollars.
 We find that they make great gift items.

-Another interesting innovation has been the silver Proof sets created in 1992, in which the Dime, Quarter and Half Dollar are made of 90% silver as was last done on the 1964 Kennedy set.
-Alas, the results have been vastly underwhelming compared to the 1964 sets, and after a year and a half I believe that we still have five sets out of our original order of ten.
-This is a program which should be discontinued, if bureaucratic inertia can be overcome.
+Another interesting innovation has been the silver Proof sets created in 1992, in which the Dime, Quarter, and Half Dollar are made of 90% silver as was last done on the 1964 Kennedy set.
+Alas, the results have been vastly underwhelming compared to the 1964 sets, and after a year and a half, I believe that we still have five sets out of our original order of 10.
+This is a program that should be discontinued if bureaucratic inertia can be overcome.